 Ben Nevis contains many classic routes to its lofty summit, but the most sought after would be the four ‘great ridges’ each of which has its own challenges.
-Castle Ridge is the least technical of the four yet don’t be fooled, it comprises of several steep intimidating steps with allot of scrambling in between.
-The rock can be very slippery and escape difficult without the right knowledge or skill set.
+Castle Ridge is the least technical of the four yet don’t be fooled, it has several steep intimidating steps with a lot of scrambling in between.
+The rock can be very slippery and escape difficult without the knowledge or skill set.

 Castle Ridge is one of our favourite winter ridges.
-It is often much quieter than the other climbing areas on Ben Nevis and has an easier decent for anyone looking for a shorter day.
-Previous Winter Mountaineering experience is essential as crampon and ice axe technique are critical to a successful and safe ascent in winter.
+It is often much quieter than the other climbing areas on Ben Nevis and has an easier descent for anyone looking for a shorter day.
+Previous Winter Climbing experience is essential as crampon and ice axe techniques are critical to a successful and safe ascent in winter.

 Our team spends ALLOT of time in the mountains.
-We want to pass this knowledge onto you, whether that’s on a guided ascent of Castle Ridge or climbing it yourself with an instructor alongside to help out.
+We want to pass this knowledge onto you, whether that’s on a guided ascent to climb Ben Nevis or climbing it yourself with an instructor alongside to help out.

-We offer a guided ascent of Castle Ridge in both summer and winter conditions by request, we don’t have set dates for joining groups.
+We offer guided ascents in both summer and winter conditions by request, we don’t have set dates for joining groups.
 This allows us to provide a tailored day out on the mountain, something that will add value to your experience whilst climbing one of the great ridges of ‘the Ben’.